rodrigopolo/PanoUp/README.md

 - **Live processing page** - visiting the panorama URL while tiles are being generated shows a real-time progress page that auto-reloads when done.
 - **Password protection** - create `password.txt` to enable, delete it to disable.
 No tools or hashing needed.
 - **Full EXIF metadata** - camera make/model, exposure settings, GPS coordinates, and all other available EXIF fields are extracted in the browser and stored with each panorama.
-- **XMP-GPano initial view & heading** - if the uploaded JPG carries Photo Sphere XMP-GPano tags (`PoseHeadingDegrees`, `PosePitchDegrees`, `PoseRollDegrees`, `InitialViewHeadingDegrees`, `InitialViewPitchDegrees`, `InitialViewRollDegrees`, `InitialHorizontalFOVDegrees`), Pannellum, Marzipano, and krpano all open at the recommended initial view; Pannellum and krpano additionally orient a compass/map heading indicator (Marzipano has no such indicator).
-Orientation is derived via real rotation-matrix composition of Pose and InitialView, not simple addition.
+- **XMP-GPano initial view & heading** - if the uploaded JPG carries Photo Sphere XMP-GPano tags (`PoseHeadingDegrees`, `PosePitchDegrees`, `PoseRollDegrees`, `InitialViewHeadingDegrees`, `InitialViewPitchDegrees`, `InitialViewRollDegrees`, `InitialHorizontalFOVDegrees`), Pannellum, Marzipano, and krpano all open at the recommended initial view; Pannellum and krpano additionally orient a compass/map heading indicator and correct the Pose pitch/roll horizon tilt directly in the rendered sphere (Marzipano has neither).
 - **Non-enumerable URLs** - each panorama gets a short random ID (`dQw4w9Wg` style) instead of a sequential integer, so the full library cannot be discovered by guessing.
 - **Derived images** - Open Graph image (1200×630), krpano preview strip (256×1536), and thumbnail (240×240) are generated on upload.
 - **Flexible folder names** - panorama folders can be renamed to anything, including names with spaces.